deloitte-uk-systems-engineering/sde-learning-development-pathway/README.md

 #### Tips

-- Complete the first fourteen hours of the course as they provide the most revelent content to help you be productive in Java
+- Complete the first fourteen hours of the course as they provide the most revelent content to help you be productive in Java :key:
-- You may find Tim's teaching style repetitive.
-I suggest a note taking approach for this course instead following along everything
+- You may find Tim's teaching style repetitive :unamused: I suggest a note taking approach for this course instead following along everything
 - Once you understand the Java syntax, put your skills in practice by reaching at least Kyu 6 on [Codewars](https://www.codewars.com/)
 - I recommend to also complete training in Java Spring to enable you to create web applications in Java